Cincinnati Rivermen: Cincinnati Rivermen

 General Manager and outfielder Mike Lafever brought several Suds players to the Rivermen as outfielders Greg Sandy, Mike O'Brien and Jim Tuttle, player-manager Paul Campbell and infielders Jim Kuhn and Mike LaVangie came to the new team with extensive experience gained with the Suds.
-But the Rivermen missed the NASL playoffs with a 25-37 (.403), 10.5 games behind the Eastern Division winning Detroit Auto Kings and 5.5 games behind 2nd place Cleveland.
+The Rivermen missed the NASL playoffs with a 25-37 (.403), 10.5 games behind the Eastern Division winning Detroit Auto Kings and 5.5 games behind 2nd place Cleveland.
 Riverman Jim Kuhn added to the Cleveland-Cincinnati rivalry in June with a bench-clearing brawl with Cleveland pitcher Dana Andry, which resulted in NASL Commissioner Robert Brown suspending Kuhn for a pair of games.
-Cincinnati hit late July just 2.5 games behind Cleveland for a playoff spot, but a late-season 6-game, three double-header sweep in Detroit cemented the 3rd place finish on the season for the Rivermen.
+In late July, Cincinnati was 2.5 games behind Cleveland for a playoff spot A late-season 6th game, a three double-header sweep in Detroit cemented the 3rd place finish on the season for the Rivermen.

 Mike LaFever (34 HRs, 88 RBIs) and player-manager Paul Campbell (.514 BA) made the NASL all-pro team for the Rivermen.
 Mike O'Brien and Jim Tuttle (24 HRs) represented the Rivermen at the mid-season NASL All-Star game in Willoughby, Ohio.

 The NASL and the Cincinnati Rivermen franchise lasted only one season.
 After the season, the NASL and the APSPL officially merged, but only the Milwaukee Schlitz would go to the new United Professional Softball League (UPSL) and the Rivermen disbanded.
 Of note, the Cincinnati Suds had their worst record in their six seasons of professional softball in the divided year of 1980 and would rebound to a league-leading best record in 1981.
 Rivermen (O'Brien, LaFever, Campbell) were members of the 1981 UPSL champion Kentucky Bourbons squad and O'Brien would deliver a game-winning hit for Kentucky in the semi-finals to end the Suds shot at a title.
 The UPSL folded after the 1982 season, bringing an end to the professional softball era for men in the United States as players returned once again to amateur leagues.